Skip to content

 We may earn affiliate fees for purchases using our links (at no additional cost to you).

-Generally, a beam is made of concrete, wood, or metal to give support.
+A beam is made of concrete, wood, or metal to give support.
 It is a load-bearing tool that can vertically transfer all incoming load.

-Do you want to know what size beam for 24 foot span?
+Do you want to know what size beam is for 24 foot span?
 Well using the right size beam is essential to ensure proper support.

-So Let’s know how to calculate beam size to avoid a wrong purchase.
+So let’s know how to calculate beam size to avoid a wrong purchase.

 What size beam for 24 foot span?

-You should use a minimum of a 4-2×18, 18”*24” or 8*8 size beams to span 24 feet.
-Now the question that pops up in your mind is how this calculation done, right?
+You should use a minimum of 4-2×18, 18”*24” or 8*8 size beams to span 24 feet.

 Calculate beam size